Graduate Employment, Fellowship and Scholarship Opportunities

 - All Graduate Fellowship candidates will be notified by April 14 regardless of their semester start date - spring, summer, or fall.

 You are not eligible to receive tuition discounts awarded through the University (such as employer discounts, vouchers, etc.) during the academic terms in which you are awarded the fellowship, nor in academic terms following those in which you receive the fellowship tuition credit.

 Rehabilitation Services Administration Scholarship in Rehabilitation Counseling

-The RSA Graduate Scholarship in Rehabilitation Counseling is funded through a grant by the United States Department of Education/Rehabilitation Services Administration (RSA) and administered by the Rehabilitation Counseling Program at Assumption College.
+The RSA Graduate Scholarship in Rehabilitation Counseling is funded through a long-term training grant (LTTG) by the United States Department of Education/Rehabilitation Services Administration (RSA) and administered by the Rehabilitation Counseling Program at Assumption University.

 To qualify for the scholarship, a student must be:

 - a citizen or permanent resident of the United States.